A Place to Wait for Admittance

 After creating a meeting, the organizer can amend the lobby bypass setting for a meeting by updating the meeting options.
 Only the organizer can update meeting settings and they must wait until Teams has created the meeting before making changes.
-You can make changes through the Teams calendar app or Outlook desktop.
+You can make changes through the Teams calendar app or Outlook desktop (using the Teams meeting add-in).
 Figure 2 shows the lobby options available at the time of writing as displayed in the web page used by the Teams calendar app.

-The following settings are available to control which meeting participants can join automatically without waiting in the lobby:
+The following settings are available to control which meeting participants can join automatically without waiting in the Teams meeting lobby:

 - Everyone: All users, including anonymous users, can join the meeting without waiting.

 - People in my organization, trusted organizations, and guests: Everyone with a tenant or guest account, or those with accounts in federated (trusted) organizations, can join without waiting.